AndreyA1998/opengl-games/README.md

-# Chain Reaction and Snake games based on OpenGL Library.
+# Chain Reaction and Snake games based on OpenGL Library